-The Environmental Protection Agency (EPA) has designated Maryland as nonattainment for the 2008 national ambient air quality standard (NAAQS) for ground-level ozone.
-Therefore, Maryland must continue to enact regulations to gain further reductions of the emissions of volatile organic compounds (VOCs), a class of compounds that are precursors to ground-level ozone.
+The EPA has designated Maryland as nonattainment for the 2008 national ambient air quality standard ("NAAQS") for ground-level ozone.
+Therefore, Maryland must continue to enact regulations to gain further reductions of the emissions of VOCs, a class of compounds that are precursors to ground-level ozone.
 Ground-level ozone is formed through the reaction of VOCs and other compounds in the ambient air, particularly on hot, sunny days.
 High concentrations of ozone can cause or exacerbate difficulty in breathing, asthma and other serious respiratory problems, a health problem that could be more sever to children and the elderly.

-Maryland is a member state of the Ozone Transport Commission (OTC), an organization set up by Congress under the Clean Air Act (CAA) which is composed of 13 entities in the Northeast and mid-Atlantic regions.
+Maryland is a member state of the Ozone Transport Commission ("OTC"), an organization set up by Congress under the Clean Air Act ("CAA"), which is comprised of 13 entities in the Northeast and mid-Atlantic regions.
 These entities include the states from Virginia to Maine including the District of Columbia.
 The OTC region is generally in nonattainment of the ozone NAAQS established by the EPA.
 The OTC develops model rules for the member states to use to reduce the emissions of ground-level ozone precursors.

-This action proposes regulation amendments that institute the requirements of the OTC model rule, finalized in 2012 and revised in 2014, for consumer products (2014 OTC model rule).
-The 2014 OTC model rule was developed as part of a regional effort to attain and maintain the eight-hour ozone standard, and reduce eight-hour ozone levels.
-The 2014 OTC model rule reflected changes made by the 2009 California Air Resources Board (CARB) rule.
-Consumer products as a pollution source were originally addressed by Federal regulations under 40 CFR Part 59 Subpart D which covered 24 product categories representing 48 percent of the consumer products inventory nationwide.
+This action proposes amendments to COMAR 26.11.32 that institute the requirements of the 2010 and 2014 OTC model rules for consumer products.
+The 2010 and 2014 OTC model rules were developed as part of a regional effort to attain and maintain the eight-hour ozone standard, and reduce eight-hour ozone levels.
+The 2010 OTC model rule reflected changes made by the 2006 California Air Resources Board ("CARB") rule.
+The 2014 OTC model rule reflected changes made by the 2009 CARB rule.

+Consumer products, as a pollution source, were originally addressed by Federal regulations under 40 CFR Part 59 Subpart C, which covered 24 product categories representing 48 percent of the consumer products inventory nationwide.
 The Federal regulations, effective on September 11, 1998, provided an overall reduction of 10 percent of VOC emissions from consumer products nationwide.
 In the late 1990s, the CARB developed a more stringent rule covering a larger percentage of consumer product categories.
-The

-OTC developed a model rule for consumer products based on the CARB rule on November 1, 2001, which covered nearly 80 percent of the consumer products categories.
-The 2001 OTC model rule set technology-forcing emission limits effective for 2005 to address shortfalls identified by EPA in achieving the one-hour ozone standard.
-The emission reductions for the 2001 OTC model rule were estimated to reduce VOC emissions throughout the OTC region by 14.2 percent from the total consumer product inventory beyond the reductions achieved from the 1998 federal regulations.
-Maryland adopted the 2001 OTC model rule for consumer products in 2003, as COMAR 26.11.32 - Control of Emissions of Volatile Organic Compounds from Consumer Products.
+The OTC developed a model rule for consumer products based on the CARB rule on November 1, 2001, which covered nearly 80 percent of the consumer product categories.
+The 2001 OTC model rule set technology-forcing emission limits, to be in effect by 2005, to address shortfalls identified by EPA in achieving the one-hour ozone standard.
+The emission reductions for the 2001 OTC model rule were estimated to reduce VOC emissions throughout the OTC region by 14 percent from the total consumer product inventory beyond the reductions achieved from the 1998 federal regulations.

+Maryland adopted the 2001 OTC model rule for consumer products in 2003, as COMAR 26.11.32 -Control of Emissions of Volatile Organic Compounds from Consumer Products.
 The OTC model rule for consumer products was further amended on September 19, 2006, based upon changes by CARB in 2005, which were then adopted by Maryland on June 8, 2007.
+An additional two percent of VOC emission reductions were predicted.

-Consumer products are defined as products sold to retail customers for personal, household, or automotive use, along with the products marketed by wholesale distributors for use in commercial or institutional organizations.
+"Consumer products" are generally products sold to retail customers for personal, household, or automotive use, along with the products marketed by wholesale distributors for use in commercial or institutional organizations.
 VOC emissions from these products come from the evaporation of propellant and organic solvents during use.
 Consumer products cover a wide gamut of individual products, including personal care products, household products, automotive aftermarket products, adhesives and sealants, insecticides, coatings and other miscellaneous products.